By Tony Attwood

 Everything within the house and within city, and within the society is smashed.
 Bottles, plates, switches, gates, dishes, idols, heads, beds, words.
 And it gets worse and worse for it seems like every time you stop and turn around something else just hits the ground…

-It is so total there is no escape.
-The instrumental verse has quite a lively jolly harmonica solo, but lest we think there is a way out we go straight back to broken hearts, broken ploughs, broken treaties, broken vows.
+And in the live versions it is so total there is no escape.
+The instrumental verse which originally has quite a lively jolly harmonica solo, now becomes more aggressive, and lest we think there is a way out we always go straight back to broken hearts, broken ploughs, broken treaties, broken vows.
 There really is nothing left.

-But why?
-And why is the music so lively when the music of Long Black Coat, Teardrops and Ring Them Bells, is always so sad, lamenting and in keeping with the lyrics?
+But we are still left wondering why the music on the album is so lively when the music of Long Black Coat, Teardrops and Ring Them Bells, is always so sad, lamenting and in keeping with the lyrics?

 Herein lies the clue to this extraordinary album – it is throughout an album about the broken and crushed individual living in the collapsed dysfunctional society.